cylu2/clean_data_project/CodeBook.md

 In this code, the raw data is clean in the following steps:

 1. Train, Test dataset, and Subject are merged into a single dataset (bigData) by first combining rows (Test and Train) and then columns (Subject, Y, X).
-2. Use grep() to extract the columns with a feature name contains mean() or std().
+2. Use grep(...) to extract the columns with a feature name contains mean() or std().
 Column Subject, Activities, and the extracted columns form a new dataset (smallData).
-3. Use gsub() to replace the activity indices by the corresponding activity names, and replace the Activity column by the new name list.
+3. Use gsub(...) to replace the activity indices by the corresponding activity names, and replace the Activity column by the new name list.
 4. The feature names selected in step 2 are transformed by removing symbols and capitalizing/modifying certain letters for improving readability.

   Examples: